My Journey to the Alchemical Tarot

 I also waned to make a deck that could have been printed using wood blocks, like Renaissance cards.
 I used only four colors: black, white, blue, and red, each representing a separate wood block printed on a parchment background.
 (I found it necessary for the maintenance of alchemical symbolism to add yellow on three cards.)
 Because the colors each represent an area printed from a carved block, the colors are hard-edged without gradation.
 The black lines define the outlines and darkest areas and the blue and red areas act as medium tones that define the forms and textures.
 This simplified code for interpreting forms, like alchemy itself, can be traced back to ancient Greece.
 It is a cornerstone of Western art.
 What I also realized was that through this process I was distilling the symbols, paring them down to their essence.
 It was a work of alchemical art.

 Just like my An Ukiyo-e Lenormand deck, these cards will be three inches by four inches with gold edges, and come with a small book.
-It will also have the same style two part cloth covered box, as in the photo of the Ukiyo-e deck below.
+It will also have the same style two part cloth covered box, as in the photos below.
 These will be full 78 card Tarot decks.

-They will be here in May, but you can preorder them now by going to the web page for the deck: The Tarot of the Alchemical Magnum Opus
+but you can preorder them now by going to the web page for the deck:

 The Fool and the trumps each relate to an alchemical material or process, which is part of the Opus.
 The alchemical name appears on each card.
 The four minor suits are related to the four mundane elements: Earth, Water, Air, and Fire.
 To delve more deeply into the symbolism I recommend my book, The Tarot, Magic, Alchemy, Hermeticism, and Neoplatonism.
 The cards are pictured below.